 Hello everyone!
 Welcome back to the new and improved fortnightly URR blog update (for the time being, at least, though so far I can truthfully say that a slightly faster turnaround time has been only motivating, and not stressful – touch wood).
-Two entries ago I discussed in some detail the ongoing generation of the “poem” riddle archetype, which is going to the primary one for the forthcoming 0.11 release, and last entry I discussed the new tutorial system which’ll tell the player what they need to know and what they’re supposed to be doing, while also removing the old guidebook, making some big changes to the game’s control system, and also implementing an updated and polished options menu, which tracks which tutorials you’ve seen and whether or not you have tutorials enabled or not (definitely check this one out if you haven’t seen it!).
+Two entries ago I discussed in some detail the ongoing generation of the “poem” riddle archetype, which is going to the primary one for the forthcoming 0.11 release, and last entry I discussed the new tutorial system which’ll tell the player what they need to know and what they’re supposed to be doing, while also removing the old guidebook, making some big changes to the game’s control system, and also implementing an updated and polished options menu, which tracks which tutorials you’ve seen and whether or not you have tutorials enabled or not (definitely check that one out if you haven’t seen it!).
 This fortnight, then, we’re going back to notes – and also to books! – which will form some of the core foundations of the information you’ll be able to get in the game world.
 There has been a lot of progress on both of these, so let’s get into it.

 First, I’ve begun some major new progress on books.
 I don’t anticipate books being open-able in 0.11 – but the exception here is the player’s journal.
 I think this’ll be an important piece of the game, and so I needed to get some of the basic implementations into the game for books in general, so that they can be used to handle the journal, even if all the other in-game books will be developed next year for 0.12.
 So, one of the first things I did was to return to the sketched-out version of books I had a few months ago and redevelop it away from placeholder / proof of concept, and towards something that any possible text can be put in, in a book of any size, and it’ll always be able to fit it in, as well as doing logical things like going to new lines or new pages for new chapters, and the like.
 This didn’t take too long since a lot of the foundational code was already there, but one of the really cool new additions I’ve worked on in these last few weeks is the ability to include pictures in books.
 There’s essentially two possible pictures we might want to appear on a given page of a book – a symbol (one of the several hundred strong library of 7×7 pictures I’ve developed, which I’ve shown a few of in recent entries) or an area of a map, either a global map or a local map, each tile of which is displayed 3×3 tiles in note form and I’ll be carrying that over to the books as well (so either 6×6, or 6×9, or 9×9 tiles in total).
 The game also has to be able to work out what image to print on what page, even though anything could be on any page, and we always need to make sure an image is being printed on the logical page, and to then bend the text around it – and do all of this when a book is generated so that the game can store page numbers, in case the game wants to use those in a generated riddle later on!
 So, for example, here are some book pages (using some placeholder text) of how we can fit pictures into book pages: